cirola2000/LinkTester/README.md

 ##Simple example:
-The following example creates a list of links which should be tested over the internet.
+The following example creates a list of links which will be tested over the internet.

 ```
 	public static void main(String[] args) {